 FAQ & Expert Tips:

-This all depends on how you label "good" or "healthy" foods, but I will say there are a lot of great things in this smoothie.
-It is full of fruit and therefore has lots of potassium & Vitamin C. Plus, we are adding in protein powder so it is a filling breakfast option.
+This all depends on how you label healthy foods, but I will say there are a lot of great things in this smoothie.
+It is full of fruit and therefore has lots of potassium and Vitamin C. Plus, we are adding in protein powder so it is a filling breakfast option.
 Overall, I find it to be a great meal to start the day.

 I kept this smoothie bowl really simple and topped it with blueberries, Buckwheat Granola Clusters, and pansy flowers- which are edible!
 I also love topping smoothie bowls with my Maple Almond Butter Granola, Vegan Lemon Curd, or really any fresh fruit!

 Of course!
-I don't recommend adding in any more liquid, however adding in a scoop of almond butter or peanut butter is a great way to make this smoothie bowl even creamier.
+I don't recommend adding in more liquids, however adding in a scoop of almond butter or peanut butter is a great way to make this smoothie bowl even creamier.

-I also love adding in spinach or a scoop of a green powder to get a servings of greens in.
+I also love adding in spinach or a scoop of green powder to get a serving of greens in.

 You are going to love eating this Blueberry Lemon Smoothie Bowl for breakfast!
 It's so easy to make, full of flavor, and has the added bonus of being vegan, gluten-free, refined sugar-free, & full of nutrients.
 Enjoy!

-- 1-2 tsp lemon zest (optional, only add for a stronger lemon flavor)
+- 1-2 teaspoon lemon zest optional, only add for a stronger lemon flavor

 - Once the smoothie is completely blended, yet still very thick, serve it in two bowls and add on any desired toppings.
 Enjoy!